Glossary - JENTIS Terms and Components

 JENTIS Event States: ~ refer to the various stages or conditions under which certain events are tracked or tags are fired.
 A state holds the technical definition that is the foundation to activate the framework.
 All triggers and variables are computed on each state, and trigger conditions are applied.
 The states guarantee a seamless integration of client- and server-side operation (so a single variable can be used on both ends without the need to define it on each end (client and server) anew).

 JENTIS Data Layer: A data layer is a central repository of structured data on your website or web application.
 It acts as a uniform data source that a tag management system can use to collect and send information to various analytics, marketing, and other third-party services.
 The data layer is typically implemented as an object in a site's global scope (window).
-JENTIS can connect to generic data layer definitions (such as Google Tag Manager) or to our preferred format of the JENTIS Data Layer (JENTIS Data Layer Fundamentals).
+JENTIS can connect to generic data layer definitions (such as Google Tag Manager) or to our preferred format of the JENTIS Data Layer (JENTIS Data Layer: Push Data).

 Plugins: ~ are additional modules or extensions that enhance the functionality of the tag management tool.
 They can provide extra features like generating a native integration for video tracking or customization that are not part of the core system.